CookiePLMonster/CookiePLMonster.github.io/_posts/2023-10-21-juiced-acclaim-and-pc-demos.md

 Officially, this patch exclusive for the demo version is supposed to only improve performance:

-> Juiced by Juice Games - demo v2.0 -> v2.1 patch
+> Juiced by Juice Games - demo v2.0 &rarr; v2.1 patch
 >
 > It has come to our attention that some people may have experienced performance
 > problems with Version 2 of the Juiced PC Demo.